AwrelH/FootyQuiz/README.md

 # Potential future features
 - add more themes, for example, league questions, footballer questions, weird football facts and so on.
+- Ability to choose the amount of questions.
+- Shuffle the questions.
 - Give the page animations.
 - High score possibilities.

 ### Acknowledgements
--   Mentors help and advices
+-   Mentors help and advices.